akaashkamdar/MSDSOrientation/README.md

-# MSDSOrientation
+# MSDS Orientation
-This is meant to help walk through Github repositories
+This is meant to help walk through Github repositories and begin my profile.